22. NAVAL INTERCEPTION AND COMBAT

 B. The commitment of land-based air units to air cover is announced when made, although the combat group to which they are assigned is not revealed until an air strike against that combat group is made.

-C. Land-based air units which provide air cover are may participate in subsequent rounds of naval combat in the same naval battle unless eliminated in air combat with enemy air units.
+C. Land-based air units which provide air cover may defend against both surprise air strikes and non-surprise air strikes (22.461) in the current combat round and participate in subsequent rounds of naval combat in the same naval battle unless eliminated in air combat with enemy air units.

 22.4422 AIR SEARCH: